R3mmurd/Tetris/README.md

   then the next piece will be the cheat piece and you'll be penalized with 100 points less in your score.
 - Key p: pause or resume game.
+- Key r: reinit the game when it has finished.

 The game ends according the classic game rule for ending.